 4. Herbal Cosmetics and Perfumes: The Aroma of Nature

 The demand for natural cosmetics and perfumes made from essential oils and natural ingredients is increasing day by day.
-Herbal products like rose-based creams, lavender oils, and jasmine perfumes are becoming staples in many consumers’ beauty routines.
-Forest Essentials, a premium brand that blends Ayurveda with luxury, offers skincare and fragrances made from natural ingredients like rose, jasmine, and sandalwood.
+Herbal products, such as rose-based creams, lavender oils, and jasmine perfumes, are becoming staples in men’s daily routines.
+Forest Essentials, a premium brand that seamlessly blends Ayurveda with luxury, offers skincare and fragrances crafted from natural ingredients such as rose, jasmine, and sandalwood.

 How to Start:

-- Create skincare products like creams, lotions, and oils using herbs and essential oils.
+- Create skincare products, such as creams, lotions, and oils, using herbs and essential oils.

 - Use fragrant flowers like jasmine and rose to create natural perfumes.